-- Coordinate information and services among all transportation providers. - Work with partners to expand the regional travel demand management program consisting of outreach, promotion, trip-planning and marketing activities to shift commute choices to non-singleoccupant vehicle modes, including carpools, vanpools, transit, bicycling and walking, as well as telework and alternative work schedules.
-Continue and expand marketing consisting of advertising campaigns and events such as Bike to Work Day and Walk and Bike to School Day. - Conduct a regionwide evaluation of potential bus rapid transit corridors via a joint effort of the Regional Transportation District, DRCOG, the Colorado Department of Transportation, and other stakeholders. - Work with stakeholders regionwide to develop a vision for a hierarchical, high-comfort, low-stress bicycle network for the region that can accommodate most ages and abilities. - Coordinate with local governments to balance primary park-and-ride functions with opportunities for transitoriented development. - Collaborate with local and regional stakeholders in transportation planning activities to address the needs of mobility-limited populations - Facilitate coordinated local and regional investment in datasets to improve transportation planning and investment.

-- Encourage and support fare structures and subsidy programs that keep transit service affordable for all users. - Provide tools, informational forums and resources to jurisdictions regarding bicycle- and pedestrian-facility design, guidance and implementation. - Conduct activities to inform and promote the use of travel demand management strategies and services by transportation management associations/organizations and local travel demand management providers, such as ride-sharing, vanpools, carpools and school carpools.

-- Consider the use of managed lanes in new roadway capacity projects where feasible. - Support bicycle-sharing programs regionwide. - Include major roadway and transit capacity projects in DRCOG's fiscally constrained Regional Transportation Plan once construction funding is identified for such projects.

-- Implement parking supply and pricing mechanisms, such as shared, unbundled, managed and priced parking in locally defined activity centers to manage parking availability and provide incentives for walking, bicycling, carpooling and transit use. - Adopt and implement street and development standards to improve multimodal connectivity in a variety of contexts (urban, suburban and rural) while considering unique land-use settings, such as schools, parks and offices. - Adopt policies and development regulations that support transit. - Address the needs of mobility-limited populations in local transportation plans and policies. - Adopt and implement local street standards and other development codes and standards that address multimodal connectivity objectives in a variety of landuse contexts, such as cut-throughs for pedestrians and bicycles in cul-de-sacs. - Ensure Americans with Disabilities Act standards are met or exceeded in constructing or retrofitting facilities such as curb cuts and ramps. - Adopt local multimodal transportation plans that address connections within and between jurisdictions and communities. - Adopt land-use standards around airports, railroad lines and facilities to guide compatible long-range development. - Reserve adequate rights-of-way in developing and redeveloping areas, as feasible, for pedestrian, bicycle, transit and roadway facilities.

-- As a supplement to other funding sources, including federal funds, finance roadway preservation, operational and expansion projects through local capital improvement programs. - Improve multimodal connectivity. - Fund projects that address multimodal connectivity through non-metropolitan planning organization programs. - Provide on-street and off-street bicycle and pedestrian infrastructure that is comfortable, safe and convenient. - Explore strategies to create multimodal connections between smaller scale suburban centers and the region's existing and emerging employment centers - Provide wayfinding signage for bicyclists, pedestrians and transit users to reach key destinations.
+Voluntary Options Available to Regional Organizations Voluntary Options Available to Local Organizations Coordinate information and services among all transportation providers.
+Work with partners to expand the regional travel demand management program consisting of outreach, promotion, trip-planning and marketing activities to shift commute choices to non-single-occupant vehicle modes, including carpools, vanpools, transit, bicycling and walking, as well as telework and alternative work schedules.
+Continue and expand marketing consisting of advertising campaigns and events such as Bike to Work Day and Walk and Bike to School Day.
+Conduct a regionwide evaluation of potential bus rapid transit corridors via a joint effort of the Regional Transportation District, DRCOG, the Colorado Department of Transportation, and other stakeholders.
+Work with stakeholders regionwide to develop a vision for a hierarchical, high-comfort, low-stress bicycle network for the region that can accommodate most ages and abilities.
+Coordinate with local governments to balance primary park-and-ride functions with opportunities for transit-oriented development.
+Collaborate with local and regional stakeholders in transportation planning activities to address the needs of mobility-limited populations Facilitate coordinated local and regional investment in datasets to improve transportation planning and investment.
+Policies and Regulations Implement parking supply and pricing mechanisms, such as shared, unbundled, managed and priced parking in locally defined activity centers to manage parking availability and provide incentives for walking, bicycling, carpooling and transit use.
+Adopt and implement street and development standards to improve multimodal connectivity in a variety of contexts (urban, suburban and rural) while considering unique land-use settings, such as schools, parks and offices.
+Adopt policies and development regulations that support transit.
+Address the needs of mobility-limited populations in local transportation plans and policies.
+Adopt and implement local street standards and other development codes and standards that address multimodal connectivity objectives in a variety of land-use contexts, such as cut-throughs for pedestrians and bicycles in cul-de-sacs.
+Ensure Americans with Disabilities Act standards are met or exceeded in constructing or retrofitting facilities such as curb cuts and ramps.
+Adopt local multimodal transportation plans that address connections within and between jurisdictions and communities.
+Adopt land-use standards around airports, railroad lines and facilities to guide compatible long-range development.
+Reserve adequate rights-of-way in developing and redeveloping areas, as feasible, for pedestrian, bicycle, transit and roadway facilities. programs that keep transit service affordable for all users.
+Provide tools, informational forums and resources to jurisdictions regarding bicycle- and pedestrian-facility design, guidance and implementation.
+Conduct activities to inform and promote the use of travel demand management strategies and services by transportation management associations/organizations and local travel demand management providers, such as ride-sharing, vanpools, carpools and school carpools.
+Investments Consider the use of managed lanes in new roadway capacity projects where feasible.
+Support bicycle-sharing programs regionwide.
+Include major roadway and transit capacity projects in DRCOG's fiscally constrained Regional Transportation Plan once construction funding is identified for such projects.
+Investments As a supplement to other funding sources, including federal funds, finance roadway preservation, operational and expansion projects through local capital improvement programs.
+Improve multimodal connectivity.
+Fund projects that address multimodal connectivity through non-metropolitan planning organization programs.
+Provide on-street and off-street bicycle and pedestrian infrastructure that is comfortable, safe and convenient.
+Explore strategies to create multimodal connections between smaller scale suburban centers and the region's existing and emerging employment centers Provide wayfinding signage for bicyclists, pedestrians and transit users to reach key destinations.